OpenEvalProject/evals/manuscripts/elife-50629/v2/manuscript.md

 To obtain the orientation of persistent PBP2 tracks we calculated the angle between the end-to-end vector of persistent trajectories measured with time interval of 3.6 s (same criteria of R2 > = 0.9 and a minimum length of 4 time points) and the cell orientation.
 For MreB we calculated the orientation in the same way and on the same data for which we obtained the velocity distribution.

-## Localization accuracy in low-frequency imaging
+### Localization accuracy in low-frequency imaging

 We determined the experimental localization accuracy from the distribution of displacements from measurements at 3.6 s time intervals for PAmCherry-PBP2 (Figure 1—figure supplement 6A).
 We restricted our analysis to immobile molecules according to a simple criterion (end-to-end distance less than 200 nm for tracks of at least 7 steps).
-The standard deviation σd of a Gaussian fit to the distribution of displacements in a single spatial direction is determined by σd2=xi-xi+12=2σ2, where σ is the localization uncertainty.
-Therefore, σ=σd/2.
-For PAmCherry-PBP2 σ=25nm.
+The standard deviation $\sigma_{d}$ of a Gaussian fit to the distribution of displacements in a single spatial direction is determined by $\sigma_{d}^{2}=x_{i}-x_{i+1}^{2}=2\sigma^{2}$, where $\sigma$ is the localization uncertainty.
+Therefore, $\sigma=\sigma_{d}/\sqrt{2}$.
+For PAmCherry-PBP2 $\sigma=25nm$.

-## Simulation of persistent and immobile tracks
+### Simulation of persistent and immobile tracks

 To establish a criterion for reliably classifying persistently moving and immobile states in experimental PBP2 trajectories, we computationally simulated tracks of immobile or persistently moving molecules resembling the tracks observed by microscopy using 3.6 s time intervals.
-To that end we randomly picked a trajectory length (number of steps n) from an exponential distribution with n=3.5 that resembled the experimental length distribution (Figure 1—figure supplement 6B).
+To that end we randomly picked a trajectory length (number of steps n) from an exponential distribution with $n=3.5$ that resembled the experimental length distribution (Figure 1—figure supplement 6B).
 For the simulation of persistently moving or immobile molecules we imposed a constant step size in the x-direction corresponding to the experimental velocity (v = 14 nm/s for PAmCherry-PBP2) for persistent molecules or to v = 0 nm for immobile molecules.
 To account for the localization uncertainty we subsequently added to all x- and y-coordinates a random displacement drawn from a normal distribution with a mean of 0 nm and a standard deviation equal to the localization accuracy for low-frequency imaging 25 nm (for PAmCherry-PBP2).

 Trajectories with transitions between immobile and persistent states were obtained by randomly selecting sub-trajectories from a single 1000-step long trajectory containing transitions between persistent and immobile states.
 Transition rates were obtained from experimental data (see next paragraph).

-## Determination of persistent and immobile states and switching rates
+### Determination of persistent and immobile states and switching rates

-For each time point we calculated the smoothed local velocity by dividing the displacement during the surrounding w time steps by the time lag wτ:vt=rt+w2-rt-w2/wτ
+For each time point we calculated the smoothed local velocity by dividing the displacement during the surrounding w time steps by the time lag wτ:

+$$
+vt=rt+\frac{w}{2}-rt-\frac{w}{2}/w\tau
+$$

-Here rt=xt,yt is the position at time t, and τ = 3.6 s is the imaging time interval.
+Here $rt=xt,yt$ is the position at time t, and τ = 3.6 s is the imaging time interval.
 We classified the particle as either immobile or persistently moving at time t if v was smaller or bigger than the threshold velocity vthr, respectively.

 We applied different values for w and vthr to simulated trajectories of PAmCherry-PBP2 (v = 14 nm/s; sigma = 25 nm) to find the parameter combination that reliably detected dynamic states in simulated tracks with more than 99% success rate (Figure 1—figure supplement 6C).
 We chose a window size of w = 4 and a velocity threshold of vthr = 8 nm/s (classifying 99.6% of segments of simulated immobile molecules as immobile and 99.6% of simulated persistent molecules as persistent) (Figure 1—figure supplement 6C).
 Since we found almost identical average velocity for msfGFP-PBP2, we used the same window size and velocity threshold for persistence classification.